maslick/realtimer/README.md

 In the simplest scenario one can have one Tracker instance and multiple clients.
 Clients are fault-tolerant, meaning they operate regardless of whether the Tracker service is running or not (no restart needed).

 **Realtimer** is scalable.
 It can be containerized (Docker) and scaled up in a Kubernetes cluster.
 Multiple *Tracker* instances (running on different nodes) share the exact-same event bus.
 This is achieved by using a cluster manager (I am using Hazelcast).
-These *Tracker* instances can be put behind a load-balancer (provided by k8s), forming a distributed, fault-tolerant high-availability system.
+These *Tracker* instances can be put behind a load-balancer (provided by k8s), forming a distributed, fault-tolerant and highly available system.

 [1] https://en.wikipedia.org/wiki/Vert.x